greatgitsby/portfolio-old/README.md

-# portfolio
+# Portfolio
 My portfolio site using Next.js and React.
+Holds blog posts, my resume, and whatever else I decide to put here as time goes on.

 # Run it
 ```bash